Van-Ziegelstein/Shadow-Tune/README.md

 **Important:**

 This is the experimental gui version.
-It uses a local server and a browser-based interface (if an html form can already be called such) to hide the nasty commandline stuff.
-Development is still under way.
+It uses a local server and a browser-based interface (if a html form can already be called such) to hide the nasty commandline stuff.

 [Prerequisites](#prerequisites)